 However, the key message of this paper is that the status of general recursive definitions is readily negotiable within a total framework.
 There is no need to give up on the ability either to execute potentially nonterminating computations or to be trustably total.
-There is no difference between what you can do with a partial language and what you can do with a total language: the difference is in what you can know.
-The time for wilful ignorance is over.
+There is no difference between what you can do with a partial language and what you can do with a total language: the difference is in what you can promise, and it is the partial languages which fall short.